IAlstonI/IAlstonI.github.io/JS Events.md

 DIFFERENT EVENT | TYPES —————-|—— UIEVENTS | Occur when a user interacts with the browser’s user interface (UI) rather than the web page EVENT DESCRIPTION. load | Web page has finished loading. unload | Web page is unloading (usually because a new page was requested). error | Browser encounters a JavaScript error or an asset doesn’t exist. resize| Browser window has been resized. scroll | User has scrolled up or down the page.

+## TRADITIONAL DOM EVENT HANDLERS :you can only attach one function to each event handler. element .onevent =functionName() ; function checkUsername() { // code to check the length of username}

+## EVENT LISTENERS :Event listeners are a more recent approach to handling events.
+They can deal with more than one function at a time but they are not supported in older browsers.
+Events are the browser’s way of indicating when something has happened (such as when a page has finished loading or a button has been clicked).
+When an event occurs on an element, it can trigger a JavaScript function.
+When this function then changes the web page in some way, it feels interactive because it has responded to the user.